Dhruv Ghanekar: Early years

-In 1995, he graduated college with a degree in English literature from Mumbai University.
+In 1995, he graduated from college with a degree in English literature from Mumbai University.

 While still in college, Chakraview performed concerts all over India mainly at college festivals and in a short span of time gained a reputation.
 In 1996 Chakraview disbanded as Dhruv began to focus more on music production and teamed up with Ashutosh Phatak and formed Smoke Music.

 Smoke Music Productions

 In the early years they were mainly scoring commercials but within 1st year, Ashu and Dhruv - as they were known scored their first feature film Tamanna produced by Pooja Bhatt and Vishwesh Films.
 Kaizad Gustad, impressed with the music, approached them to create some songs for Bombay Boys.
 The music of Bombay Boys was a runaway hit and their collaboration with Javed Jaffry produced the cult classic Mumbhai.
 The success of the music catapulted their careers further as they cemented their position as the 1st call music directors in advertising and indie cinema.
 While scoring Bombay Boys, Dhruv took a hiatus and attended Musicians Institute, Los Angeles (1997–98).
 He won a scholarship to Berklee College of Music Boston which he later attended in 2003.

 Upon his return from America, Dhruv continued producing music for ad commercials, feature films and also produced over a dozen pop albums for indi- pop artists like Mehnaz, Shiamak Davar and Kailash Kher.
 Smoke Music Production was now at the helm of the indie music movement in the country having several film credits, commercial pop albums and having score over 2500 commercials within 7 years.
 A few of their clients include Absolut Vodka, BBC One, TATA, Reliance, Pepsi, Asian Paints, UNILEVER, Pidilite, Mahindra and Mahindra.